 First – Investors get paid back + a Premium

 Second – Investors get 50% of the net profits; and Producers get 50%

 If you keep the structure as described above, you will you be able to tell investors that: (A) You will get paid back from dollar one, plus a premium on your money; and (B) the calculation of your profit is exactly the same as every other person on the film, including every producer and the director

 Now, there is a lot more to the presentation, of course.
 But, if you do this correctly, your investors will feel secure in the knowledge that your waterfall is transparent and simple, and that mysterious Hollywood accounting mechanisms like deferments, simply do not exist on your movie.

 Please remember, this is not legal advice.
 This is a simple article to explain basic concepts, and my approach to independent film financing.
 There are many concepts and facets of the discussion that are not present here.

-If you need a lawyer, please visit my website and drop me an email.
-Thanks for reading!
+If you need a lawyer, please visit my law firm website and drop me an email.
+I’m also on Instagram

 #film #attorney #producer #hollywood #cinema #international #filmfinance #contract #copyright #music #television #indiefilm #finance #PPM #losangeles #lawyer #realityTV #realitytelevision #musican #abc #amazon #apple #cbs #discovery #disney #dreamworks #espn #fox #foxsearchlight #hallmark #hulu #lionsgate #marvel #miramax #nbc #netflix #paramount #pbs #producer #syfy #sony #warnerbros #universal #acting #actor #actors #cinema #director #filmmaker #filmfestival #film #hollywood #indiefilm #nhk